POM: Prescription only medicine

 People with liver problems

-Your doctor may tell you to use a lower dose or to use the medicine less often.
+Your doctor may tell you to use a lower dose or to take the medicine less often.

 If you take more Flagyl than you should